3than0ls/search-engine/README.md

 The `InvertedIndex` is created as a interface for the inverted index disk data. nothing more. `InvertedIndex` will be used to query the data, but not modify it.

+## Configuration

+`config.toml` stores key configurations as to where to search or place files.

+Webpages are stored in `WEBPAGES_DIR`, Partial indexes are stored in `PARTIAL_INDEX_DIR`, and inverted indexes and it's auxiliary files are stored in `INDEX_DIR`.

 ## Index Creation

 ### Index Creation Graph